We may earn income from affiliate advertising links in this post.

 The best beaches near Minervino di Lecce are located in Otranto, at the spa town of Santa Cesarea Terme and at Marina Serra, a natural swimming pool.

-Be sure to make a stop at Ciolo Bridge, a fjord where cliff divers once flung themselves into the turquoise water (much as they still do in Acapulco, Mexico).
+Also be sure to make a stop at Ciolo Bridge, a fjord where cliff divers once flung themselves into the turquoise water (much as they still do in Acapulco, Mexico).
 Today, it’s possible to swim in the protected, crystal blue water.
+It’s one of the major attractions in Minervino di Lecce and southern Puglia.

 The closest beach to Minervino di Lecce is Porto Badisco, a beautiful bay with shallow, warm waters widely considered one of the best beaches in Puglia.
 It’s a 15 minute drive from the heart of town.